jeffskinnerbox/blog/content/ideas/vibe-coding.md

 This puts a premium on people with great ideas, elegant, and skilled execution.
 It is like difference between an Uncle Fred taking your wedding pictures and a professional photographer.
-Both use photographic equipment but the professionals work is allway judged better.
+Both use photographic equipment but the professionals work is always judged better.
 When anyone (even non-engineers, non-developers) can rapidly generate a working prototype, tech jobs will profoundly change.
 [Harris Sockel say it well][01]: